Flashcards in 9.3 Acidic Environment Deck (72):

 Describe neutralisation reactions

-Neutralisation reactions involve proton transfer.
+Neutralisation reactions occur between an acid and base and involve proton transfer.
 They are exothermic as new bonds are formed

 Explain the purpose of titration experiments

 To find the concentration of a substance, using another substance of known concentration.

 Define: equivalence point (end point)